 Real Help from Show Low Family Clinic

-Show Low Family Clinic is based in Oregon and Sharon Zell, NP-C is licensed to treat patients living in Oregon as well as Arizona, North Dakota, Utah, and Washington.
+Show Low Family Clinic is based in Arizona and Sharon Zell, NP-C is licensed to treat patients living in both Arizona and Washington state.